jundalisay/superb/content/en/superphysics/principles/chapter-11c.md

 ---
-title: "The Meaning of Red Herring, Ad hominem, and Other Fallacies"
+title: "The Meaning of Red Herring, Ad hominem, etc"
 date: 2020-09-29
 image: /photos/wtf.jpg
 description: "We explain the meaning of common fallacies by removing the jargon"